Christmas Crack Candy

 Pretty fast!
 About 25-30 minutes, plus dry time.

 Absolutely!
 I’ve actually done that before.
-I just like the way the munch looks when you can see the nuts on top.
+I just like the way the Munch looks when you can see the nuts on top.

-Other Holiday Recipes You Might Enjoy:
+Other Holiday Recipes You Might Enjoy

-Chocolate Toffee Christmas Crack Recipe
+Christmas Crack Candy

 Ingredients